 The name length byte is also used to store special attributes of the word.
 Bit 7 is "immediate" flag, which means that the word should execute immediately instead of being compiled into word definitions. ("(" is such an example of an immediate word that does not get compiled.)
 Bit 6 is "hidden" flag, which makes a word unfindable.
-Since bg is neither immediate nor hidden, bits 7-6 are both clear.
+Bit 5 is the "no-tail-call-elimination" flag, which makes sure that tail call elimination (the practice of replacing jsr/rts with jmp) is not performed if this word is the jsr target.
+Since bg does not have these flags set, bits 7-5 are all clear.